-Dental implants are versatile treatment that comes in different forms for different dental problems.
-The most common type of dental implant is single-unit implants, but other alternatives provide unique benefits.
+Dental implants are a versatile treatment that comes in different forms for different dental problems.
+The most common type of dental implant is single-unit implants, but other alternatives are available and they provide unique benefits.

 Being one of the most sought-after treatments in cosmetic and restorative dentistry, dental implants are the most ideal solution for tooth loss.
 Whether you opt for 4 implants to replace an entire jaw of teeth or seek multiple-teeth replacement that uses dental bridges and implants to replace a series of teeth; you’ll find success with the treatment.

 Dental implants in Turkey make the experience all the more enjoyable for patients.
 As the number 1 destination for dental tourism, Turkey attracts hundreds of thousands of patients from all over the world.
 Renowned for its world-class medical care, dental implants Turkey are among the most popular treatments.

 Dental implants are popular prosthetics in dentistry that function to replace missing teeth.
 They consist of 3 main units: the root, the abutment, and the crown.
 The root is what your dentist inserts in your jawbone and is also the feature that promotes healthy blood circulation and prevents bone loss.

 Following the placement of the root comes the abutment; which is a very small piece that acts as a secure junction where the root and the crown connect.

 - Single-unit dental implants